Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs: Introduction

-In addition to the background on local spectral clustering given above, a few related lines of work are worth highlighting.
 In the stochastic block model (SBM), arguably one of the simplest models of network formation, edges between nodes independently occur with probability based on a latent community membership.
 In the SBM, the ability of spectral algorithms to perform clustering---or community detection---is well-understood, dating back to \citet{mcsherry2001} who gives conditions under which the entire community structure can be recovered.
 In more recent work, \citet{rohe2011} upper bound the fraction of nodes misclassified by a spectral algorithm for the high-dimensional (large number of blocks) SBM, and \citet{lei2015} extend these results to the sparse (low average degree) regime.
-Relatedly, \citet{clauset08,balakrishnan2011,li2018}, analyze the misclassification rate when the block model exhibits some hierarchical structure.
+Relatedly, \citet{clauset08,balakrishnan2011,li2018} analyze the misclassification rate when the block model exhibits some hierarchical structure.
 The framework we consider, in which nodes correspond to data points sampled from an underlying density, and edges between nodes are formed based on geometric proximity, is quite different than the SBM, and therefore so is our analysis.

-In general, the study of spectral algorithms on neighborhood graphs has been focused on establishing asymptotic convergence of eigenvalues and eigenvectors of certain sample objects to the eigenvalues and eigenfunctions of corresponding limiting operators. \citet{koltchinskii2000} establish convergence of spectral projections of the adjacency matrix to a limiting integral operator, with similar results obtained using simplified proofs in \citet{rosasco10}. \citet{vonluxburg2008} studies convergence of eigenvectors of the Laplacian matrix for a neighborhood of fixed radius. \citet{belkin07} and \citet{garciatrillos18} extend these results to the regime where the radius $r \to 0$ as $n \to \infty$.
+In general, the study of spectral algorithms on neighborhood graphs has been focused on establishing asymptotic convergence of eigenvalues and eigenvectors of certain sample objects to the eigenvalues and eigenfunctions of corresponding limiting operators. \citet{koltchinskii2000} establish convergence of spectral projections of the adjacency matrix to a limiting integral operator, with similar results obtained using simplified proofs in \citet{rosasco10}. \citet{vonluxburg2008} studies convergence of eigenvectors of the Laplacian matrix for a neighborhood graph of fixed radius. \citet{belkin07} and \citet{garciatrillos18} extend these results to the regime where the radius $r \to 0$ as $n \to \infty$.